verekia/manapotion/README.md

 - If you use React _without R3F_, install `@manapotion/react`
 - If you use Vue, install `@manapotion/vue`
 - If you don't use these frameworks, install `@manapotion/vanilla`

-Note for R3F: Due to the way Three.js' `WebGPURenderer` is written, in order to use `@manapotion/r3f` with Vite, you will need to add [top-level await support](https://github.com/verekia/manapotion/blob/main/examples/react/vite.config.ts).
-If that's not possible, use `@manapotion/react` instead for now.
-If you do use `@manapotion/r3f`, all the imports from `@manapotion/react` are available directly from `@manapotion/r3f`.

 ## Listeners and reactive store